 WVU Medicine offers four coverage levels with three different medical plan options for the coming year, including a qualified High Deductible Health Plan (HDHP) with Health Savings Account (HSA).
 The 2018 Medical Plan offerings also feature an enhanced network of providers that reward you with lower costs for using WVU Medicine facilities.

 For prescriptions, WVU Medicine utilizes the National Network and uses a closed formulary, meaning that it has a specific list of drugs that are preferred for the WVU Medicine plan.
-The cost of these drugs are reflected in the Open Enrollment Guide under “Prescription Coverage.”
+The cost of these drugs are reflected in the Enrollment Guide under “Prescription Coverage.”
 Using a hospital pharmacy will further reduce the cost for prescription drugs.

 Health Insurance ID Cards